kubernetes/enhancements/keps/sig-scheduling/3990-pod-topology-spread-fallback-mode/README.md

 -->

 - A new field `fallbackCriteria` is introduced to `PodSpec.TopologySpreadConstraint[*]`
-  - `ScaleUpFailed` to fallback when the cluster autoscaler fails to create new Node for Pod.
+  - `NodeProvisioningFailed` to fallback when the cluster autoscaler fails to create new Node for Pod.
   - `PreemptionFailed` to fallback when preemption doesn't help make Pod schedulable.
-- A new config field `scaleupTimeout` is introduced to the PodTopologySpread plugin's configuration.
+- A new config field `nodeProvisioningTimeout` is introduced to the PodTopologySpread plugin's configuration.
-- introduce `TriggeredScaleUp` in Pod condition
+- introduce `NodeProvisioningInProgress` in Pod condition
   - change the cluster autoscaler to set it `false` when it cannot create new Node for the Pod, `true` when success.

 ### Non-Goals